Sparkplug84/MilestoneProject1/README.md

 ### Acknowledgements

 A lot of the code was written using Bootstrap components, in particular the navbar.
 A Bootstrap grid system was also used in the footer and throughout the main sections of each page.
 The Modal form boiler plate was also taken from Bootstrap.
-These were all then customized with my own styling in most cases.
+These were all then customized with my own styling in most cases. <br>
+Font Awesome was also used to import some icons for social links, download flyer, in the about page and on the brand logo. <br>
+Google fonts were also imported into the CSS file. <br>
+Hover.css was also used for the hover function of the navigation bar.